You will need

 - Everyone should wash their hands and get ready to cook.
 The next step is messy, so everyone should protect surfaces (and their clothes!) with aprons, or old newspapers or bags.

 - The person leading the activity should give everyone an orange with the top cut off and a dessert spoon.
 Everyone should use the dessert spoon to scoop out the inside of the orange.
-The person leading the activity should decide what to do with the orange flesh – people could eat it, or strain it over a sieve for juice.

 - Everyone should fill their empty orange half full with brownie mix.
 No one should overfill the orange: the mixture expands while it cooks, so overfilled oranges could create a brownie volcano!